Danny Robins Dives Into A Cryptid Case With Take Of A Beast Roaming France's Loire Valley

 What The Experts Think

 As always, Danny is joined by two guests to share thier expert opinions on the case.
-Deborah Hyde, former editor of the Sceptic Magazine and specialist in supernatural folklore, highlights the influence of the castle's turbulent history and the impact it could have on the perception of supernatural phenomena.
+Deborah Hyde, former editor of The Skeptic magazine and specialist in supernatural folklore, highlights the influence of the castle's turbulent history and the impact it could have on the perception of supernatural phenomena.
 She discusses the association of the castle with conflict, particularly its rebuilding during the French wars of religion, an unsettling period that might evoke thoughts of ghosts and folklore.

 Drawing attention to the fear that the two men continue to experience, even decades after their encounter, horror novelist and Fortean Times columnist Reverend Peter Laws suggests that this feeling of dread and evil is as real and undeniable as their version of the encounter itself.
 He thinks that the trauma associated with this event should not be undermined, regardless of what the beast might have been.